On the Hausdorff dimension of the Rauzy gasket: The Rauzy induction and symbolic dynamics

-The Rauzy induction is a special Euclid type algorithm that appears in the theory of interval exchange transformations (see \cite{Z}).
-This process can also be considered as a particular case of the Rips machine algorithm for band complexes in the theory of {$\mathbb R$}-trees (\cite{GLP}).
-We consider a modification of this algorithm for our purpose.
+In the theory of IET the Rauzy induction is a Euclid type algorithm that transforms an original IET into another one operating on a smaller interval but equivalent from the point of view of the topology of the corresponding measured foliation.
+Its iteration can be viewed as a generalized version of continued fraction expansion.
+This process can also be considered as a variation of the Rips machine algorithm for band complexes in the theory of {$\mathbb R$}-trees (\cite{GLP}).

+The modification of the Rauzy induction algorithm for systems of isometries was introduced by Dynnikov in \cite{D}.
 The main idea is that from any system of isometries one constructs a sequence of systems of isometries equivalent to the original one but with a smaller support.
 Combinatorial properties of this sequence are responsible for ``ergodic" properties of the original system of isometries.
-The Rauzy induction for systems of isometries was introduced by Dynnikov in \cite{D}.

 \emph{The Rauzy induction} for a special system of isometries is a recursive application of admissible transmissions followed by reductions as described below.

 \begin{definition} Let